Women and vegetarianism and veganism advocacy: Intersection with feminism

-First-wave
+First wave

-Analyses of Edwardian Britain discuss arguments that vegetarianism could reduce domestic labour, avoid participation in animal killing, and symbolically question gender hierarchies, with overlaps into Theosophy and socialism articulated as ideas of universal kinship.
-Kingsford linked anti-vivisection and vegetarianism to women's emancipation, framed women as protectors of animals, and described practical benefits of meatless cookery for household labour and budgets.
+Analyses of Edwardian Britain discuss arguments that vegetarianism could reduce domestic labour, avoid participation in animal killing, and question gender hierarchies.
+Leneman also describes connections with Theosophy and socialism, where vegetarianism was linked to ideas of universal kinship.
+Kingsford connected anti-vivisection and vegetarianism with women's emancipation, described women as protectors of animals, and argued that meatless cookery could reduce household labour and costs.

-Second-wave and late-20th-century debates
+Second wave and later debates

-Later discussions connected critiques of meat eating with analyses of gender, sexuality and environmental harm; frequently cited examples include Carol J. Adams's The Sexual Politics of Meat (1990) and organisations such as Feminists for Animal Rights, alongside interview and essay literature advancing care-centred approaches.
+Later writing connected critiques of meat eating with gender, sexuality and environmental harm.
+Examples include Carol J. Adams's The Sexual Politics of Meat (1990), Feminists for Animal Rights, and interview and essay literature on care-centred approaches.

 Vegetarian ecofeminism

-The term vegetarian ecofeminism is used for approaches that connect the subordination of women and the exploitation of non-human animals, and that critique meat eating as embedded in patriarchal power relations.
-Key concepts include the "absent referent" (the erasure of the animal in meat consumption) and an ethic of care that treats emotional response as a valid basis for moral reasoning.
-Overviews of this literature situate vegetarian ecofeminism within wider ecofeminist thought that links sexism, racism, classism and speciesism.
+Vegetarian ecofeminism refers to approaches that connect the subordination of women with the exploitation of non-human animals and critique meat eating as part of patriarchal power relations.
+Concepts in this literature include the "absent referent", meaning the erasure of the animal in meat consumption, and an ethic of care that treats emotional response as a basis for moral reasoning.
+Reviews of this literature place vegetarian ecofeminism within wider ecofeminist thought on sexism, racism, classism and speciesism.

 Organisations and campaigns

-Women's groups in the United Kingdom operated vegetarian restaurants during the First World War and worked with local vegetarian societies on demonstrations and lectures.
-Additional venues noted in secondary sources—including the Eustace Miles and the Minerva Café—served as lecture sites, headquarters and fundraising hubs for suffrage and allied movements.
-Earlier US examples include women-run vegetarian boarding houses and cafés linked to reform advocacy.
-Helen Antrobus describes vegetarian restaurants as hosting suffrage events and fundraising, and note appeals to peace, economy and household labour in contemporary arguments for the diet.
-In the nineteenth-century United States, vegetarian organisations also linked dietary reform with women's rights and abolition, and publicised these links through conventions and publications.
+Women's groups in the United Kingdom ran vegetarian restaurants during the First World War and worked with local vegetarian societies on demonstrations and lectures.
+Secondary sources also identify the Eustace Miles Restaurant and the Minerva Cafe as venues for suffrage lectures, headquarters work and fundraising.
+In the United States, early examples included women-run vegetarian boarding houses and cafes associated with reform advocacy.
+Antrobus describes vegetarian restaurants as sites for suffrage events and fundraising, and notes contemporary arguments based on peace, economy and household labour.
+In nineteenth-century American vegetarian organisations, dietary reform was also linked with women's rights and abolition through conventions and publications.